seoyeon0905/mimic-readmission-analysis/sql/README.md

 # SQL Practice

-This folder contains SQL queries for healthcare-style datasets.
+This folder contains basic SQL queries for healthcare-style datasets, including SELECT, GROUP BY, and JOIN operations.